raacampbell/MATLAB-Beginners/README.md

 2. Reading from a URL.
 3. Output to screen or as a figure.

-However you do it, it's crucial that your function plays nicely.
+However you do it, it's crucial that your function's input and outputs are well thought out and do anything unexpected.
+Code for this section is in ```InputsAndOutputs```
+1. Take a look at ```basicFunctionExample``` and run it.
+This is more or less the most simple thing you can do.
+2. Take a look at ```never_do_this.m```.
+Why should you never do that?
+3. Take a look at ```manyArguments.m``` How does it make you feel?
+Is what you're seeing good or bad practice?

-4. Writing good help and documentation for your functions.
+## Writing good help and documentation for your functions.
 General layout of a MATLAB script.